thdoan/jscrab/README.md

 - Introduced randomness to make computer more human
 - Enhanced desktop gameboard to be fluid (scales to window size)
 - Added responsive design for mobile devices
-- Improved bonus tiles layout (more evenly spread out)
+- Improved bonuses layout (more evenly spread out)

 ## Dependencies for local build